Case Study

 Building a Multi-Tenant Architecture to Scale SchleeGleixner’ Brand Asset Delivery

-SchleeGleixner, is a design agency specializing in brand design, logo creation, colour palettes, and corporate identities.
-SchleeGleixner needed a scalable solution to manage and deliver design work to multiple clients simultaneously but struggled with maintaining separate, branded environments for each client while using a single Statamic installation.
+SchleeGleixner needed a scalable solution to manage and deliver design work to multiple clients at once.
+The challenge: maintaining separate, branded environments for each client within a single Statamic installation.

 As a solution, we implemented a subdomain-based multi-tenancy architecture on Statamic CMS, that enabled SchleeGleixner to operate one centralized Statamic installation where each client exists as an isolated tenant with their own branded subdomain (e.g., clientname.schlegleixner.com).